Table of Contents

 The Mercer County Library System collects, organizes and circulates books and other library materials to children, young adults and adult patrons.
 Selection of these materials is made to meet the informational, educational, cultural and recreational needs of all residents of the library service area.

 Any valid cardholder may borrow and return materials at any branch of the Mercer County Library System, with the exception of Museum Passes.
-The physical library card or patron’s barcode presented through the MyMCLSNJ app must be present for check-out.
-Any other electronic formats of library cards will not be accepted.
+The physical library card must be present for check-out.
+The only electronic format of a library card that will be accepted is the digital library card available in the MyMCLSNJ app.

 The cardholder is responsible for the materials borrowed and charges incurred against their library card.
 For a minor resident card, the authorizing parent or guardian is responsible for the materials borrowed and charges incurred against the minor’s library account.